jundalisay/superb/content/en/research/other/alien/essassani/life.md

 Well, which is true?
 "Real"  or  "Illusion" ?
 They are BOTH correct and true!
 It simple depends on your point of view (where your consciousness is focused - at any moment).

-And............when you pass through the "death transition" and "wake up" from this dream, you are STILL dreaming=   but you are now in a higher-dimensional dream.
+When you pass through the "death transition" and "wake up" from this dream, you are STILL dreaming.
+But you are now in a higher-dimensional dream.

 Both are equally "real".
 Both are equally a "dream".
 And as you Ascend into higher and higher dimensions, you repeatedly "wake up" from that dream, into a more awake reality, but that is also a dream, which you will realize when you ascend into an even higher dimension.

 Thoughts are the only reality.
 Dreams are the only reality.
 Consciousness is the only reality.

-        Example=  The chair you are sitting on is not actually "real".
+For example: The chair you are sitting on is not actually "real".
 But your EXPERIENCE of that chair is "real".

 ### Personality